PNNL-CompBio/spammR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of spammR is to provide tools for generic analysis of omics data that is measured in spatial context.
+For more details and examples please explore our [recent publication on BioRxiv](https://www.biorxiv.org/content/10.1101/2025.08.26.672472v1).

 ## Installation